 Since the cost of baking ingredients for grain free breads and cakes is so astronomical, I always make sure I find a way to eat any "failed" bakes by adding them in to other recipes.
 For example (unless of course it is burned), you can cut up soggy bread, dry it out in a slow oven then eat it as croutons with soups or add to savoury stuffings, burgers and bread puddings!

 I didn't use mixed spice in this particular recipe but since I have added spices to tea loaves I've baked in the past, I've made it optional.
-If you don't have enough sultanas (golden raisins) or raisins or berries, any chopped dried fruit will do and if you have problems following the metric units, please see my tab at the top labelled Measures which may help.
+If you don't have enough sultanas (golden raisins) or raisins or berries, any chopped dried fruit will do.

 Grain Free Tea Bread GF SCD